Bhavana Sagar

 Apply for a Television & Radio Broadcasting Via Encrypted & Open Channels Business License in Dubai

 Dubai's media and ICT sector is expanding rapidly, making it one of the most strategically positioned markets in the world for television and radio broadcasting operators seeking a regulated, internationally connected base.
-This guide explains how to obtain a Television and Radio Broadcasting Via Encrypted and Open Channels Business Licence (Activity Code 6120.98) at Dubai South Business Hub Free Zone, covering costs, compliance, and why Dubai is the right choice for broadcasters.
+This guide explains how to obtain a Television and Radio Broadcasting Via Encrypted and Open Channels Business License (Activity Code 6120.98) at Dubai South Business Hub Free Zone, covering costs, compliance, and why Dubai is the right choice for broadcasters.

 Key Stats at a Glance